 You might find ATM’s in the smaller towns in Myanmar, but don’t leave it this late to stock up on cash, just in case.
 It has been known for ATMs to stop working or run out of money in more remote areas.

 When to use Dollars and when to use Kyats

 Typically, dollars are used for paying for your accommodation in Myanmar and some forms of transport, such as internal flights.
 Everything else from food, street snacks, tuk-tuks and guides are paid for in kyat.

-Should you find yourself low on dollars, most locals are happy to except kyat instead, but you will be paying more – while the current exchange rate is approximately 1450 kyat to the dollar, many will simply round your dollar up to say 1,500 kyat.
+Should you find yourself low on dollars, most locals are happy to accept kyat instead.
+Still, you will be paying more – while the current exchange rate is approximately 1450 kyat to the dollar, many will round your dollar up to say 1,500 kyat.

 When I was travelling, the exchange rate was around 800-900 kyat to the dollar, and they rounded the conversion to 1 dollar = 1,000 kyat.
 So, when a room for the night was $25, they typically asked for 25,000 kyat, rather than working to an official exchange rate.
 I was losing a small chunk each time.

 As it currently stands, ’rounding up’ with the current exchange rate means you won’t be losing too much.

 Is Myanmar Expensive?
 Budget Travel Tips

 A Myanmar trip can be a budget one.
 On average, I spent between $30-$40 a day in Myanmar, including the cost of my accommodation and transport.
 I ate street-food where I could find it or ate at local restaurants.

 The average cost of a budget hotel room in Myanmar is $25 and a dorm bed around $10.